LinqLover/symbolic-execution-survey/notes/SYMBEX.md

   - execution time, number of paths, loop iterations, callstack size
   - precision of symbolic representations
   - **selective symbolic execution:** which parts of program to analyze symbolically
+  - **directed symbolic execution:** find parts of program close to unit of interest
 - search strategies/branch prioritization
   - maximize statement/branch coverage:
     - favor paths closest to to any uncovered instruction from static CFG (obtained from static analysis)